Tomgarh/Tomgarh/README.md

 Web Designer, currently on a python course online.
 --------------------------------------------------

-I have been learning code for 3 years now, I began with Html and Css, I am currently taking Python programming classes online, i love python language cause it can be used to develop games, apps and websites as well.
+I have been learning to code for 3 years now, I began with Html and Css, I am currently taking Python programming classes online, i love python language cause it can be used to develop games, apps and websites as well.
 In general, i have found passion for Backend development and always willing to learn more!

 *   🌍  I'm based in Abuja, Nigeria
 *   🖥️  See my portfolio at [MyPortfolio](http://github.com/Tomgarh/Mazer-Master)